Ivovis/Week-07-assignment/README.md

 🎯 Display all posts using .map(). - done
 🎯 Use an interval and useEffect() to poll your database. - done

-For the life of me I have no idea how to use .env.production so I can have the correct url on deployment thats my next job after this commit,
+For the life of me I have no idea how to use .env.production so I can have the correct url on deployment thats my next job after this commit.

+updated my hard coded server url's in two components on the client